How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 Month 1: Prove the Unit Before Scaling

-The primary objective for Month 1 is to establish a repeatable ROI unit rather than focusing solely on revenue.
-Building an MER dashboard consolidates campaign performance data to generate sufficient conversion volume to maintain stable algorithm performance.
+The primary objective for Month 1 is establishing a repeatable ROI unit rather than focusing solely on revenue.
+Building an MER dashboard consolidates campaign performance to generate sufficient conversion volume for stable algorithm performance.
 Clearly defining winner criteria in writing ensures a methodology-driven approach to budget reallocation.

-NBER working paper found that the median cost per incremental customer rose from $38.16 to $49.93 under median signal loss.
+Auditing tracking and ad spend is critical.
+An NBER working paper found that median cost per incremental customer rose from $38.16 to $49.93 under median signal loss.
 Misconfigured pixels or attribution windows waste resources.

 For online marketing e-commerce, auditing the on-site experience is essential.
 Measuring page speed and mobile checkout friction reveals how many potential customers are lost due to suboptimal experiences.
 According to Adobe’s Digital Economy Index, mobile revenue averaged 51.4% of total online spending in October 2025, and BNPL spending reached $7.1B.
 Stores not optimized for mobile checkout lose conversions already paid for by paid ads.